About Us – Discover Our Story and Mission

 AGE 7-12 – Transition to Spain

-My family decided to move to Spain when I was aged 7 to pursue fluency in a second language and play tennis pretty much full-time in the sunny weather (as we all know the weather in the UK doesn’t always allow for much outdoor sport!).
+When I was aged 7, my family made the decision to move to Spain in order to pursue fluency in a second language and play tennis pretty much full-time in the sunny weather.
+(As we all know, the weather in the UK doesn’t always allow for much outdoor sport!)

-At first, the move was a scary thought, having only been in Spain for the summer holidays I couldn’t speak the language and I was being put into a Spanish state school in the local village.
+At first, the thought of the move was scary.
+Having only been in Spain for the summer holidays, with limited knowledge of the language, I was enrolled in a Spanish state school in the local village.
+Let’s just say English was not widely spoken!

-A vivid memory is one of my first days entering school with my British school uniform whilst nobody had any kind of uniform at all, making me stand out even more!
+A vivid memory is one of my first days entering school with my British school uniform.
+All the other kids had no uniform at all, making me stand out even more!

 My dad decided a move to Spain would be necessary for my siblings and me to play professional tennis.
-He bought land in the south of Spain and constructed two tennis courts and a practice wall to start a small tennis academy.
+He bought some cheap land and constructed two tennis courts and a practice wall to start a small tennis academy.

 He also encouraged us to take lessons from other coaches and at different academies in Spain.

-There were around 3 tennis clubs 10-minute drive away from our home, with clay courts and hard courts which ran kids programmes, tournaments and leagues.
+There were around 3 tennis clubs 10-minute drive away from our home.
+All with clay courts and hard courts which ran kids’ programmes, tournaments and leagues.

-We also would sometimes travel further to academies like JC Ferrero Equelite Tennis Academy in Alicante, Sanchez Academy and Bruguera Academy in Barcelona.
+We sometimes would travel further to academies like JC Ferrero Equelite Tennis Academy in Alicante, Sanchez Academy and Bruguera Academy in Barcelona.
 We would also drive all over Spain for tennis competitions.

 AGE 12-16 – Understanding what the world of tennis can give

-Throughout my time in Spain, I experienced training at some world-renowned academies such as JC Ferrero Equelite Tennis Academy in Alicante, Sanchez Academy in Barcelona and Bruguera Academy in Barcelona.
+Throughout my time in Spain, I experienced training at some world-renowned academies such as the ones named above.
 I had some of my best battles on clay!

-Whilst growing tennis allowed me to have a different circle of friends.
-I would spend time at the club and at tournaments making new tennis friends because none of my school friends played.
+While growing up, tennis allowed me to have a different circle of friends.
+I spent time at the club and at tournaments making new tennis friends because few of my school friends played.

 During these years my brother and sister started competing more on the international junior ITF tour and WTA tour, with my father travelling with them.